Geonovum/KP-APIs/API-strategie-modules/batching/architecture.md

 - For <a href="#singular-request">singular requests</a>, a missing or inaccessible resource is represented by `null`.
 - For <a href="#collection-request">collection requests</a>, no matches are represented by an empty `items` array.
-- Partial errors must be conveyed at the item level, not by failing the entire batch.
+- Partial errors **MUST** be conveyed at the item level, not by failing the entire batch.

-This design ensures resilience: a batch may contain both successful and unsuccessful entries, but the overall response is always delivered in a predictable format.
+This design ensures resilience: a batch **MAY** contain both successful and unsuccessful entries, but the overall response is always delivered in a predictable format.

 ## Design principles